Skincare Superfoods: Ginger

 Ginger has really great toning and antioxidant properties, making it a great tool for reducing the appearance of hypopigmented scars.
-Try dabbing a piece of fresh ginger onto the areas of skin that are lacking colour and let the juice dry.
-If you do this everyday for a couple weeks you’ll start to see those imperfections clear up!
+Try dabbing a piece of fresh ginger onto the areas of skin that are lacking color and let the juice dry.
+If you do this every day for a couple of weeks, you’ll start to see those imperfections clear up!

 Ginger is A Fantastic Anti-Inflammatory

 Ginger has been used to reduce inflammation for centuries.
 This very simple but very important trait can help treat a myriad of issues, including osteoarthritis and even menstrual pain.
 It can of course aid in reducing skin inflammation as well – yay!